Political Campaign Glossary: Election Management Campaign Terms

 Coup d’etat:

 A change of government that is sudden or often violent.
-For example, the military taking control of the country.
+For example, the military is taking control of the country.

 Democracy: